azgs/az-wine/README.md

   - All under azwine | vineyard
   - All under azwine | user profile

+### Basic Insecure Security

+For a new user to set up an account they must enter the token `w1ne!` in the registration form.

 ### Geojson

 This application creates a geojson object from the database.
 It is served out at [http://localhost:8000/api/rest/vineyards](http://localhost:8000/api/rest/vineyards).